sdondley/Tab-Through-Google-Results-with-Safari/README.md

 1. Download the `tab_to_result.osa` AppleScript from this repository
 2. Add the AppleScript to a directory in your shell's $PATH
 3. Set permissions to make the script executable
+4. Follow the instructions below in the "Testing the script" section below
-4. Configure your third party app to configure your chosen hot keys to trigger the script
+5. Configure your third party app to configure your chosen hot keys to trigger the script

-### Test the app
+### Testing the script

-Once installed, you can test the app by opening a Google search results page in Safari.
+Before configuring your hotkey application, you should test the script to make sure it works by opening a Google search results page in Safari.
 Then, from a terminal window, navigate to the directory containing the script and run:

 `./tab_to_result.osa`

-Safari should activate and you should see the tab quickly move to the first search result on the page.
+Safari should activate and then tab move quickly to the first search result on the page.
 Execute the script once each time you want to move to the next tab.

 To test moving up to the previous link, run: